lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * 1. Compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
-When doing compression in the NGW side the SCHC C/D needs to find the correct Rule to be used by identifying the Dev-ID (of the L2 address) and the Rule-ID on the packet.
-In the Dev side, only the Rule-ID may be used. the Rule will be selected by matching the Fields Descriptions to the packet header as described below.
+When doing compression in the NGW side the SCHC C/D needs to find the correct Rule to be used by identifying the Dev-ID (the L2 address) and the Rule-ID on the packet.
+In the Dev side, only the Rule-ID may be used.
+The Rule will be selected by matching the Fields Descriptions to the packet header as described below.
-  When the selection of a Rule is done, the Rule-ID is used to compress the header.
+  When the selection of a Rule is done, this Rule is used to compress the header.

-  When doing decompression, in the NGW side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can find the Dev-ID and the Rule-ID.
-In the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.

-  When doing decompression, in the NGW side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can find the Dev-ID and the Rule-ID.
+  When doing decompression, in the NGW side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the Dev-ID and the Rule-ID.
 In the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.

 The detailed steps for compression Rule selection are the following:
   * The first step is to choose the Fields Descriptions by their direction, using the direction indicator (DI).
 A Field Description that does not correspond to the appropriate DI will be ignored, if all the fields of the packet do not have a Field Description with the correct DI the Rule is discarded and SCHC C/D proceeds to explore the next Rule.
   * When the DI has matched, then the next step is to identify the fields according to Field Position (FP).
 If the Field Position does not correspond, the Rule is not used and the SCHC C/D proceeds to consider the next Rule.